 Another must-see in Birgu is the Inquisitor’s Palace.
 This imposing building was originally built to serve as the Civil Law Courts of the Order of St John.

-When the Roman Inquisition was established in Malta in 1574, the palace was turned into a prison complex and the private residence of the inquisitor.
+In the 16th century, the Knights turned the palace into a prison complex and the private residence of the inquisitor.
 During the British rule in Malta, the palace served as a military hospital.

-If you’re feeling brave, check out the torture chambers and step inside the small prison cells, where the walls are covered in etchings made by prisoners.
+If you’re feeling brave, you can check out the torture chambers and step inside the small prison cells.

 3. See the old gates

-The Couvre Porte Gate, the Advanced Gate and the Gate of Provence are made of limestone and feature interesting engravings and Latin inscriptions.
+Each gate dates back to the 18th century.
+The Couvre Porte Gate, the Advanced Gate and the Gate of Provence feature interesting engravings and Latin inscriptions.